 SO – that’s what this guide is all about!
 I took photos of the whole process and at the bottom, you can copy and paste text instructions for you to print out and bring with you for your Neuschwanstein Castle visit.
 Happy travels!

 Visiting Neuschwanstein should be on everyone’s Germany bucket list.
 (Not to be confused with the Hohenschwangau castle) It’s a long day trip, the but sites along the way are fun and I think it makes the perfect day trip from Munich.
 No need to book a pricey tour bus to drive you to the castle, you can totally do the trek yourself!
 It’s easy once you know all the steps, and there are a lot of steps.
 Here are my travel tips and step by step guide to visit the Neuschwanstein Castle.

 (If you have any questions, DM me on Instagram @thewhimysoul!)

-How To Get To The Neuschwanstein Castle From Munich – Step By Step Guide
+How To Do a Neuschwanstein Castle Visit From Munich – Step By Step Guide

-You have to buy your tickets for the castle at least 2 days ahead of your tour date.
-We bought ours months ahead.
-You can buy them at the gate, but the line is crazy long and you may not get a tour, which would suck because it’s a trek to get to Fussen.
+You have to buy your tickets for the castle at least 2 days in advance of your tour date.
+We bought ours months ahead as we were planning our honeymoon.
+You can buy them at the gate at the castle, but the line is crazy long and you may not get a tour, which would suck because it’s a trek to get to Fussen.
 If you want to follow our itinerary exactly, buy the 1:55pm tour.
-Book tickets here.
+Book tickets at the website here.